xclwt/Coroutine/README.md

 ### Note

-Don't use address on stack as buffer in async call!
+- Don't use address on stack as buffer in async call!
 When one coroutine is suspended, the buffer on stack don't belong to it any more!

+- Don't use Block Syscall in coroutine.